Oliver! (film): Critical response

-The performance of Jack Wild received critical acclaim and earned the 16-year-old actor his only nominations for a Golden Globe Award and a BAFTA Award for Most Promising Newcomer to Leading Film Roles, as well as nomination for an Academy Award for Best Actor in a Supporting Role, making him the fourth-youngest nominee in the category.
+The performance of Jack Wild received critical acclaim and earned the 16-year-old actor a nomination for the Academy Award for Best Actor in a Supporting Role.
+He is, as of 2026, the fourth-youngest nominee in the category.

 Oliver! received widespread acclaim from critics.
 It was hailed by Pauline Kael in her review published in The New Yorker as being one of the few film versions of a stage musical that was superior to the original show, which she suggested she had walked out on.
 "The musical numbers emerge from the story with a grace that has been rarely seen since the musicals of René Clair."

 Roger Ebert of the Chicago Sun-Times awarded the film four out of four stars.
 "Sir Carol Reed's Oliver! is a treasure of a movie," he wrote.
 "It is very nearly universal entertainment, one of those rare films like The Wizard of Oz that appeals in many ways to all sorts of people.
 It will be immediately exciting to the children, I think, because of the story and the unforgettable Dickens characters.
 Adults will like it for the sweep and zest of its production.
 And as a work of popular art, it will stand the test of time, I guess.
 It is as well-made as a film can be."
 He particularly admired Carol Reed's working relationship with the children in the film: "Not for a moment, I suspect, did Reed imagine he had to talk down to the children in his audience.
 Not for a moment are the children in the cast treated as children.
 They're equal participants in the great adventure, and they have to fend for themselves or bloody well get out of the way.
 This isn't a watered-down lollypop.
 It's got bite and malice along with... romance and humor."
 Although he stated that the film's roadshow presentation was a minor problem for children, who are not used to long films, he praised the production design, musical adaptation score, and casting and acting, particularly that of Ron Moody and Jack Wild.
 He concluded, "Oliver! succeeds finally because of its taste.
 It never stoops for cheap effects and never insults our intelligence.
 And because we can trust it, we can let ourselves go with it, and we do.
 It is a splendid experience."
 He later named the film as the seventh-best film of 1968.